 All-employee share plans help spread the wages of capital and boost company productivity.
 This award category highlights how share schemes can be used to benefit employee and business alike.

-† In a company with fewer than 5,001 employees and participants in no more than two countries.
+† Participants in no more than two countries.

 Best financial education of employees